nmaffly/ScoutAI/README.md

-# SmartAnalytics
+# ScoutAI 🏀

-**SmartAnalytics** is an end‑to‑end web application that lets coaches, analysts, and hoops fanatics explore NCAA basketball data with a single click—or a single question.
+**ScoutAI** is an end‑to‑end web application that lets coaches, analysts, and hoops fanatics explore NCAA basketball data with a single click—or a single question.
 It marries an interactive React front‑end with a Flask + SQLite API and sprinkles in an LLM agent pipeline so you can literally *chat* with your data.

 ---